-There are themes in my work that are recurring and that are, as with most artists, derived from ongoing and often diverging, interests and experiences.
-Screen imagery is frequently referenced, both in terms of creating scenic, architectural structures and in the use of deeply contrasting lighting.
-Connected to this is an interest in paintings from the past such as those of the Dutch Golden Age that display a fascination for the kind of lighting that is a forerunner of film lighting today, in which subjects emerge from dark, evocative backgrounds.
-In sharp contrast I am also aware of the influence on me of modernism both in terms of painting and architecture.
+There are themes in my work that are recurring and that are derived from ongoing and often diverging interests and experiences.
+Screen imagery is frequently referenced, both in terms of creating scenic, architectural structures and in the use of deeply contrasting lighting to create drama.
+Connected to this is an interest in paintings from the past that display a fascination for the kind of lighting that is a forerunner of film lighting today, in which subjects emerge from dark, evocative backgrounds.

 What ultimately interests me whatever the subject or medium is the ability of paint and pencil to create an alternative drama to film.
 The media I use allows a slow reveal rather than a rapidly unfolding storyline both in the process of making the image and in the viewing of it.